Huipil: History

 After the Spanish conquest of the Aztec Empire and subsequent Spanish expansion, the huipil endured but it evolved, incorporating elements from other regions and Europe.
 One of the oldest known huipils in existence is the "La Malinche", named such because it was believed to have been worn by La Malinche, Hernán Cortés’ interpreter as it looks much like ones in depictions of her in the Lienzo de Tlaxcala and the Florentine Codex.
-However, carbon 14 tests date it to the 18th century.
-It is exceptional not only for its age but there is none like it in any collection and it is larger than usual at 120 by 140 cm.
+However, carbon-14 tests date it to the 18th century.
+It is exceptional not only for its age but there is none like it in any collection and it is larger than usual at 120 × 140 cm.
 It is made of cotton with feathers, wax and gold thread.
 The design is dominated by an image of a double headed eagle, showing both indigenous and Spanish influence.
-It is part of the collection of the Museo Nacional de Antropología.
+It is part of the collection of the National Museum of Anthropology.

 Some huipils, such as those from the Isthmus of Tehuantepec show Asian influence due to cloth brought from the Philippines.
 In addition, the huipil began to be worn with other garments, especially European skirts, during the colonial period.
 This led to changes in the garment itself and how it was used.
 In some cases, the huipil became shorter, to function as a kind of blouse rather than a dress.
 In the same region, the huipil also evolved into a long flowing and sometimes voluminous head covering which frames the face.

 To this day, the most traditional huipils are made with handwoven cloth on a backstrap loom.
 However, the introduction of commercial fabric made this costly, and many indigenous women stopped making this fabric or making simpler versions.
 By the early 1800s, women began to wear undecorated huipils or European style blouses.
 By the end of the 19th century, most Maya women had forgotten the technique of brocade weaving entirely.

 The huipil endures in many indigenous communities, if not as an everyday garment, as one for ceremonies or special occasions.
 When a woman puts on a huipil, especially a ceremonial or very traditional one, it is a kind of ritual.
 She becomes the center of a symbolic world as her head passes through the neck opening.
 With her arms, she forms a cross and is surrounded by myth as between heaven and the underworld.